Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Introduction

 \section{Introduction}

 Spin ice materials~\cite{Bramwell2001} are a class of three-dimensional frustrated magnets endowed at low temperature with topological properties and an emergent gauge symmetry~\cite{Castelnovo2012}.
-Moreover, they harbour collective excitations that take the form of itinerant, point-like defects carrying a net magnetic charge: magnetic monopoles~\cite{Castelnovo2008}.
+Moreover, they harbour collective excitations that take the form of itinerant, pointlike defects carrying a net magnetic charge: magnetic monopoles~\cite{Castelnovo2008}.
 The nonequilibrium behaviour of these systems is particularly rich and exciting and they can exhibit remarkably long relaxation and response timescales at low temperatures.
 While a number of attempts have been made to model and understand the origin of the dynamical behaviour in spin ice materials, the complete picture arguably remains beyond our grasp.

-In this paper, we make progress by investigating the specific setting of thermal quenches in classical spin ice~\cite{Castelnovo2010}, and we uncover the mechanisms that underpin the formation of the observed metastable plateau in which monopoles form noncontractible pairs.
-We find that the phenomenon is rooted in two key ingredients: (i) the long-range nature of the Coulomb interaction between the monopoles; and (ii) the fact that low temperature thermal quenches in spin ice are able to access a non-hydrodynamic regime that increases the decay rate of the free monopole density in the system.
+In this paper, we make progress by investigating the specific setting of thermal quenches in classical spin ice~\cite{Castelnovo2010}, where these systems have been shown to enter long-lived metastable states in which the monopole excitations form so-called noncontractible pairs~\footnote{A noncontractible pair corresponds to a pair of oppositely charged monopoles residing on adjacent tetrahedra which are unable to annihilate by flipping the intervening spin.} (see Fig.~\ref{fig: Coulomb vs dipolar}).
+While the nature of these states is well understood, the dynamical mechanisms underpinning their formation remain hitherto unexplored and are the subject of this work.
+Using a combination of numerical simulations and analytical mean field theory, we are able to provide a complete understanding of the phenomenon.
+We find that the emergence of the plateau is rooted in two key ingredients: (i) the long-range nature of the Coulomb interaction between the monopoles and (ii) the fact that low temperature thermal quenches in spin ice can give rise to a non-hydrodynamic regime that increases the decay rate of the free monopole density in the system.
+The latter feature is notably reminiscent of jamming and some instances of glassiness.
+A change in the short-time dynamics of the system allows it to enter a metastable state, which would have been otherwise avoided and whose lifetime can easily become exceptionally long at (experimentally relevant) low temperatures.